 His son supervised the construction of the plinth supporting the statue of liberty, and volunteered with his brother as part of Serrell’s Engineers in the American Civil War.
 All the more remarkable is the revelation that the inventions of both father and son from the Victorian era are still cited as relevant ‘prior art’ in modern patents of invention.

 This book charts the life and career of “an illiterate Manx Peasant” (William’s own words) who rose in only seven years from seaman to master carpenter of the Mediterranean Fleet, eventually serving on three admiral’s flagships.
 Download sample pages here (opens a PDF File).
-Now out of print there ma be some copies stocked at £26.00 + p&p remaining stockists here.
+Now out of print there ma be some copies stocked at £26.00 + p&p, for remaining stockists see here.

 “He is one of the most intelligent and best men I have ever met in his line of life’ – Captain Robert Maunsell, HMS Alfred, Malta, 28th March 1832

 ‘Yet was Kennish a true poet and an honour to the Island’ – Rev T. E. Brown 1894

 A limited edition of ten signed copies was created following the visit to the Isle of Man by two of William Kennish’s great-great grandsons in November 2014 for the opening of the William Kennish Engineering Centre.